 There were further suggestions and comments stated from this particular review site.

-- Site wasn’t particularly easy to use, (I personally found the site usable).
+- The site wasn’t particularly easy to use, (I found the site usable).

 - Search function needs improving.

 - Needs an online family tree builder, (I agree)

 Another useful review I found came from ReviewOpedia.
 Their main opinion of the tools and features offered by the site are mainly middle of the road.

 That means that the site serves its purpose.
 It will help you to locate your ancestors’ records, (albeit with some difficulty).
 But there are no added bells and whistles that make this site stand out from the others.